-While there is limited research on the topic, some studies suggest that the keto diet may be helpful for women with PCOS.
-For example, one small study found that a ketogenic Mediterranean diet with phytoextracts (KEMEPHY) improved insulin resistance and other markers of PCOS in overweight women.
-Another study found that a low-carbohydrate, ketogenic diet improved hormonal imbalances and menstrual irregularities in women with PCOS.
+With only a handful of studies examining the connection, there’s early evidence that a keto diet could make a real difference for women living with PCOS.
+For example, one small study found that a ketogenic Mediterranean diet with phytoextracts (KEMEPHY) improved insulin resistance and other markers of PCOS in overweight women. women struggling with PCOS found relief from hormonal upheaval and irregular periods when they switched to a low-carb, high-fat diet – a promising breakthrough.

-The typical macronutrient breakdown for a keto diet is around 70-75% fat, 20-25% protein, and 5-10% carbohydrates.
-This means that you will be consuming a lot of healthy fats such as avocados, nuts, and olive oil, while limiting your intake of carbohydrates such as bread, pasta, and sugar.
+The typical macronutrient breakdown for a keto diet is around 70-75% fat, 20-25% protein, and 5-10% carbohydrates. healthy fats take center stage when you make this change, thanks to foods like succulent avocados, satisfying nuts, and flavorful olive oil, which displace sugary drinks, bread, and pasta.

 Benefits of Keto for Weight Management

-It is important to note that the keto diet may not be suitable for everyone, especially those with pre-existing medical conditions such as high cholesterol or liver disease.
+Before committing to the keto diet, consider your health history: if you’ve got high cholesterol or liver disease, this might not be the best choice for you.
 It is always recommended to speak with a healthcare professional before starting any new diet or exercise regimen.

 Keto Diet and PCOS

 Polycystic ovary syndrome (PCOS) is an endocrine disorder that affects women of reproductive age.
-It is characterized by hormonal imbalances, insulin sensitivity, and irregular periods.
+Signals from hormones get crossed, insulin resistance sets in, and periods become irregular – a troublesome trio of symptoms.
 One of the most effective ways to manage PCOS is through a low-carb, high-fat ketogenic diet.

 Impact on Fertility and Menstrual Cycle